EIN (Employer Identification Number)

 That is, even if the LLC:

-🤔 Strengthening the Structure for Compliance
+Strengthening the structure for compliance

-📝 All this is formalized through a service provision contract between your LLC and us, a US entity (US person) with operational headquarters in the US, which reinforces that the effective headquarters of management is outside of Spain.
+service provision contract between your LLC and us, a US entity (US person) with operational headquarters in the US, which reinforces that the effective headquarters of management is outside of Spain.

 🛠️ Creation and maintenance of the LLC